SaiAshish9/SaiAshish9/README.md

 <br />
 <br />

-I also worked as an application developer at a U.K. based organisation for about 1 year 7 months along with former Google London employee and Ukraine CTO.
+I also worked as an application developer at a U.K. based organisation for about 1 year 7 months along with former Google London employee and Ukraine developer.

 <br />